Franz Walter Stahlecker: Early Nazi career

-On 1 May 1932, Stahlecker joined the Nazi Party (no. 3,219,015) as well as the SS (no. 73,041).
+On 1 May 1932, Stahlecker joined the Nazi Party (no. 3,219,015) as well as the Schutzstaffel (SS no. 73,041).
 On 29 May 1933, he was appointed deputy director of the Political Office of the Württemberg State Police.
 In 1934, he was appointed head of the Gestapo in the German state of Württemberg and soon assigned to the main office of the Sicherheitsdienst (SD).
 On 11 May 1937, he became head of the Gestapo in Breslau.
-After the incorporation of Austria in 1938, Stahlecker became SD chief of the Danube district (Vienna), a post he retained even after being promoted to SS-Standartenführer.
-In the summer of 1938, Stahlecker became Inspector of the Security Police in Austria, succeeding Gestapo chief Heinrich Müller in that position.
+After the annexation of Austria in 1938, Stahlecker became SD chief of the Danube district (Vienna), a post he retained even after being promoted to SS-Standartenführer.
+In the summer of 1938, Stahlecker became Inspekteur der Sicherheitspolizei und des SD (IdS) in Austria, succeeding Gestapo chief Heinrich Müller in that position.
 As of 20 August 1938, Stahlecker was the formal head of the Central Agency for Jewish Emigration in Vienna, though its de facto leader was Adolf Eichmann.
-Differences of opinion with Reinhard Heydrich motivated Stahlecker to move to the Auswärtiges Amt (Foreign Office), after which he held posts as the commander of the Security Police and SD in the Protectorate of Bohemia and Moravia under SS-Brigadeführer Karl Hermann Frank.
+Differences of opinion with Reinhard Heydrich motivated Stahlecker to move to the Auswärtiges Amt (Foreign Office), after which he held posts as the commander of the Security Police and SD (Befehlshaber der Sicherheitspolizei und des SD, BdS) in the Protectorate of Bohemia and Moravia under SS-Brigadeführer Karl Hermann Frank.
 In mid-October 1939, Eichmann and Stahlecker decided to begin implementation of the Nisko Plan.

-On 29 April 1940, Stahlecker arrived in Oslo, Norway, where he held various posts, most notably as commander of about 200 Einsatzgruppe members of the Security Police and SD.
+On 29 April 1940, Stahlecker arrived in Oslo, Norway, where he held various posts, most notably as BdS, commanding about 200 Einsatzgruppe members of the Security Police and SD.
 He was promoted to SS-Oberführer.
 He was succeeded in this position in autumn 1940 by Heinrich Fehlis.